Please wait while the formulary information is being retrieved.

 Management or Monitoring Precaution

 There are no available data on daxibotulinumtoxinA-lanm use in pregnant women to evaluate for a drug-associated risk of major birth defects, miscarriage, or adverse maternal or fetal outcomes.
-In animal reproduction studies, intramuscular administration of daxibotulinumtoxinA-lanm during pregnancy resulted in adverse effects on fetal growth (decreased fetal body weight and skeletal ossification) at maternally toxic doses approximately equivalent to 40 times the maximum recommended human dose (MRHD).
-The background risk of major birth defects and miscarriage for the indicated population is unknown.
+In animal reproduction studies, administration of daxibotulinumtoxinA-lanm during pregnancy resulted in adverse effects on fetal growth (e.g., decreased fetal body weight and skeletal ossification) at maternally toxic doses approximately equivalent to 40 times the maximum recommended human dose (MRHD).

 There are no data on the presence of daxibotulinumtoxinA-lanm in human or animal milk, the effects on the breastfed infant, or the effects on milk production.
 The developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for daxibotulinumtoxinA-lanm and any potential adverse effects on the breastfed infant from the drug or underlying maternal condition.

-Among the 406 subjects treated with daxibotulinumtoxinA-lanm in the placebo-controlled clinical trials, 36 subjects were 65 years or older.
-There was no increase in the incidence of treatment-related adverse events in patients over 65 years treated with daxibotulinumtoxinA-lanm.
-Clinical studies of daxibotulinumtoxinA-lanm did not include sufficient numbers of subjects aged 65 and older to determine whether they responded differently from younger subjects.
+No increase in the incidence of treatment-related adverse events have been observed in patients older than 65 years of age treated with daxibotulinumtoxinA-lanm.
+Clinical studies of daxibotulinumtoxinA-lanm did not include sufficient numbers of patients 65 years of age and older to determine whether they responded differently from younger subjects.

 The following prioritized warning is available for DAXXIFY (daxibotulinumtoxina-lanm):